 On January 20, 2025, Executive Order 14159 re-introduced registration requirements and processes for non-immigrants.
 The Alien Registration Act is being enforced as of April 11, 2025.
 (Federal Register: Alien Registration Form and Evidence of Registration).

-The Alien Registration Act, requires that every foreign national, age 14 years or older who will be in the United States (U.S.) for 30 days or more, must be registered and fingerprinted.
-This includes foreign nationals present in the United States (U.S.) without admission or parole.
+The Alien Registration Act, requires that every foreign national, age 14 years or older who will be in the United States (U.S.) for 30 days or more, must be registered and fingerprinted.* This includes foreign nationals present in the United States (U.S.) without admission or parole.
 Foreign nationals 18 years of age and older are also required to always carry proof of such registration.
-Failure to do so can result in a misdemeanor, which includes fines and/or imprisonment.

 Registration requirement

-Dependents younger than 14 years of age who were issued an I-94 when entering the country are registered.
-However, Executive Order 14159 clarifies that any dependent who turns 14 years old while in the U.S. must re-register within 30 days of their birthday.
+Dependents under the age of 14 who were issued an I-94 when entering the U.S. are automatically registered.
+However, Executive Order 14159 requires that any dependent who turns 14 while in the U.S. must re-register within 30 days of their 14th birthday.

 Proof of registration